qompassai/Diver/README.md

 ### Bridging the Digital Divide

-The unfortunate reality is that a number of individuals and organizations have gone into a frenzy in every facet of our daily lives[^4].
-These unfortunate folks identify themselves with their talk of "10X returns" and building Artificial General Intelligence aka "AGI".
+The unfortunate reality is that a number of individuals and organizations have gone into a hype frenzy over adding "AI" into every facet of our daily lives[^4].
+These folks identify themselves with their talk of "10X returns" and building Artificial General Intelligence aka "AGI" but only after they get your money.
 Our dual licensing approach aims to acknkowledge this deeply concerning predatory paradigm witih clear eyes while still bringing the best parts of the open-source community with our services and solutions.

 ### Recent Cybersecurity Attacks

 Recent attacks underscore the importance of robust cybersecurity measures:

 - The Change Healthcare cyberattack in February 2024 is just one of a number of growing attacks in Healtchare[^2] affecting millions of Americans.
 - The White House and Congress jointly designated October as Cybersecurity Awareness Month[^5].
 This designation comes with over 100 actions that align the Federal government and public/private sector partners are taking to help every man, woman, and child to safely navigate the age of AI.
 ### Conclusion

 By offering both open-source and commercial licensing options, we strive to create a balance that promotes innovation and accessibility while also providing the necessary resources and flexibility to address the complex cybersecurity challenges faced by vulnerable populations and critical infrastructure sectors.